Guide to building a Real-time Notification System in React

 Before you commit to a marathon notification project, you need to know exactly what you’re getting into, how notifications can snowball, and the hidden costs.
 There are tools available to help you build a custom React notification system, but the reality is many might not offer exactly what you need or cause you to find secondary and tertiary solutions to implement.

 For example, browser support for the various APIs differs greatly, so, in the case of reaching all your users (Safari 👀), you might need multiple custom solutions.
+Additionally, backend components are essential for enabling real-time updates and seamless user engagement in a notification system.

 Push API vs. Notifications API